DecentDB vs SQLite: When to Choose Which¶

 .load ./my_extension

-3. You need cross-process access¶
+3. You need the broadest cross-process file-sharing ecosystem¶

 # SQLite: multiple processes can share the file